Business premises will have to meet the expectations of the new generation of employees – Highwood Group interview

-For the sixth interview in our Southern Powerhouse series, Nigel Meek, chief executive of The Highwood Group, gives his thoughts on how developers need to change their thinking and create property that meets the evolving needs of people today.
+For the latest interview in our Southern Powerhouse series, Nigel Meek, chief executive of The Highwood Group, gives his thoughts on how developers need to change their thinking and create property that meets the evolving needs of people today.

 “Regulation is good if it’s put in place for the right reasons, because it is important to have clear guidelines as to what is and isn’t acceptable.
 I genuinely care about the environment I live in, and I want development to reflect that.”
 Nigel Meek is the chief executive at one of the fastest growing independent housebuilders in the country, with the strapline ‘enhancing lives and shaping communities’.